mtimmin65/engineering-notebook/README.md

-## skateboard deck
+## Skateboard deck

+### Description

-### this is the deck i desinged following the instructions that were given this helped me use some of the cad skills i learned last year and refreash my memory.
+!This is the deck I desinged following the instructions that were given this helped me use some of the cad skills i learned last year and refresh my memory.

 ### Evidence

 ### <img src="https://github.com/mtimmin65/engineering-notebook/blob/main/Capture.PNG" width="500">

-### the mass of my deck is 2.663 pounds, no because everthing is fully defined so the holes would not move.
+### Reflection

-## trucks
+## Trucks

+### Description

-### theses are the skateboard trucks i designed using fillets that i hadnt used in a while.
+!theses are the skateboard trucks i designed using fillets that i hadnt used in a while.

 ### Evidence

 ### <img src="https://github.com/mtimmin65/engineering-notebook/blob/main/Capture1.PNG" width="500">

-### the trucks are .619 puonds, nothing really tripped me up it was cool to have different parts in one part studio.
+### Reflection

-## wheels and bearings
+## Wheels and Bearings

+### Description

-### these are my wheels and bearings i had to use a revolve extrude which i hadnt done before.
+!these are my wheels and bearings i had to use a revolve extrude which i hadnt done before.

-### evidence
+### Evidence

 ### <img src="https://github.com/mtimmin65/engineering-notebook/blob/main/Capture4.PNG" width="500">

-## complete skateboard
+## Complete skateboard

+### Description

-### this is my complete skateboard i used the assembly page and i put mates in to make it look like it would if it gets made.
+!this is my complete skateboard i used the assembly page and i put mates in to make it look like it would if it gets made.

-### evidence
+### Evidence

 ### <img src="https://github.com/mtimmin65/engineering-notebook/blob/main/Capture5.PNG" width="500">